scallop/scallop/README.md

 A simple CLI parsing library for Scala, written in spirit of Ruby's [Trollop](http://trollop.rubyforge.org/).
 Works on Scala 2.9.x.

 It supports POSIX-style long (--opt) and short (-a, -abc) options, and property args (-Dkey=value, -D key1=value key2=value).
+Also it supports extracting the un-parsed ending of options.

 Installation
 ============